 Unlike in France and some other European countries, cheek kissing as a sign of greeting is not the norm.
 In fact, depending on where you go in Greece, it's sometimes considered too forward to use this gesture.

 In Crete, for instance, female friends might exchange kisses on the cheek, but it's considered rude for a man to greet another man this way unless they're related.
-In Athens, on the other hand, it is considered rude to use this gesture on a total stranger.
+In Athens, on the other hand, it is deemed to be rude to use this gesture on a total stranger.

 When it comes to preparing for your travels to Greece, you'll want to familiarize yourself with these customs and traditions, but you might also want to brush up on some common Greek words and phrases.